Robust Confidence Intervals for Meta-Regression with Interaction Effects: Discussion

 \section{Discussion}

-The objective of this work was the comparison of confidence intervals for a mixed-effects meta-regression model with two moderators and an interaction term.
-The confidence intervals were based on one of the six different heteroscedasticity consistent covariance estimators $\textbf{HC}_0, ..., \textbf{HC}_5$ or the Knapp-Hartung covariance estimator $\textbf{KH}$.
+Here we compared different confidence intervals for a mixed-effects meta-regression model with two moderators and an interaction term.
+The confidence intervals were based on one of the six different heteroscedasticity consistent covariance estimators $\bf{HC}_0, ..., \bf{HC}_5$ or the Hartung-Knapp-Sidik-Jonkman covariance estimator $\bf{HKSJ}$.
 In a simulation study the confidence intervals based on these estimators were compared regarding their coverage and lengths for numerous combinations of simulation parameters.
 The simulation settings varied in the number of studies, the study sizes, a heterogeneity parameter, the coefficients of the moderators, the correlation between the covariates and the distribution of the random effect.
-A total of $77~760$ combinations was simulated $10~000$ times, respectively.
+A total of $77,760$ combinations was simulated $10,000$ times.

-The coverage of the confidence intervals based on $\textbf{HC}_0$ and $\textbf{HC}_1$ turned out to be below the nominal confidence level $(1-\alpha)=0.95$ for almost every setting and are therefore not adequate.
-Although the coverage of the confidence intervals based on $\textbf{HC}_2$ ($\textbf{HC}_2$-CIs) for $\beta_{12}$ were suitable, $\textbf{HC}_2$ is not recommended due to the low coverage of the intervals for $\beta_1$.
-The CIs based on the estimators $\textbf{HC}_3-\textbf{HC}_5$ and $\textbf{KH}$ showed suitable coverage for both parameters.
-Concerning the interval lengths the $\textbf{KH}$-CIs performed the best for all settings among all estimators with adequate coverage.
-For a small number of studies $(k=6)$ the lengths of the $\textbf{HC}_3$-CIs were highly inflated.
-Therefore, in this situation the $\textbf{HC}_4$ and $\textbf{HC}_5$ should be preferred over $\textbf{HC}_3$.
-For larger numbers of studies ($k\geq10$) the lengths of the $\textbf{HC}_3$-CIs are shorter compared to the $\textbf{HC}_4$ and $\textbf{HC}_5$ intervals.
-Thus, for $k\geq10$ $\textbf{HC}_3$-CIs are preferable compared to $\textbf{HC}_4$- and $\textbf{HC}_5$-CIs.
+The coverage of the confidence intervals based on $\bf{HC}_0$ and $\bf{HC}_1$ turned out to be below the nominal confidence level $(1-\alpha)=0.95$ for almost every setting and are therefore not adequate.
+Although the coverage of the confidence intervals based on $\bf{HC}_2$ ($\bf{HC}_2$-CIs) for $\beta_{12}$ were suitable, $\bf{HC}_2$ is not recommended due to the low coverage of the intervals for $\beta_1$.
+The CIs based on the estimators $\bf{HC}_3-\bf{HC}_5$ and $\bf{HKSJ}$ showed suitable coverage for both parameters.
+Concerning the interval lengths the $\bf{HKSJ}$-CIs performed the best for all settings among all estimators with adequate coverage.
+For a small number of studies $(k=6)$ the lengths of the $\bf{HC}_3$-CIs were highly inflated.
+Therefore, in this situation the $\bf{HC}_4$ and $\bf{HC}_5$ should be preferred over $\bf{HC}_3$.
+For larger numbers of studies ($k\geq10$) the lengths of the $\bf{HC}_3$-CIs are shorter compared to the $\bf{HC}_4$ and $\bf{HC}_5$ intervals.
+Thus, for $k\geq10$ $\bf{HC}_3$-CIs are preferable compared to $\bf{HC}_4$- and $\bf{HC}_5$-CIs.